 Will I lose weight by just doing abdominal exercises?

 Abdominal exercises on their own, burn very few calories, but... performing ab weight training exercises, will make the abdominal and surrounding area more pronounced and visually striking, if you keep an active metabolism and body fat levels in check.

-Note: you may lose a small amount of weight if the exercises are done vigorously, but… Aerobic activity, such as jogging/treadmill, exercise bike, high-intensity low-impact aerobics, and a clean diet, will be the most responsible for excess fat loss.
+Note: you may lose a small amount of weight if the exercises are done vigorously, but… Aerobic activity, high-intensity low-impact aerobics, a clean diet, along with this articles ab weight training exercises, will be the most responsible for bringing your abs out of obscurity.

 How can you tell if your ab routine/training is working?

 The core muscles, meaning: the abdominal's lower back and oblique’s should feel the fatigue or tenderness from the previous days exercise.
 Beginners will feel this sensation more intensely.
 My opinion on ab training is: when you can no longer feel training fatigue, it’s probably time to up intensity or change the routine.